Working from home is a dream come true for some people. You can skip the rush-hour commute, work in pajamas and avoid annoying co-workers.

-Have a designated workspace
+1. Have a designated workspace.

-Stay connected with your co-workers
+2. Stay connected with your co-workers.

-Commit to work tasks during your working hours
+4. Commit to work tasks during your working hours.

-Remember to move
+5. Remember to move.

-Working from home doesn't need to literally mean "from home," either.
-Getting face time with clients at a coffee shop, working in a Wi-Fi-capable location or changing scenery are ways to remain productive while moving around.
+It's easy to stay glued to your desk or couch all day as a remote worker, and that's not good for your health or your mental acuity.
+Remember, working remotely doesn't need to literally mean from home.
+Getting face time with clients at a coffee shop, working in a Wi-Fi-capable location or just changing scenery are ways to remain productive while also moving around.

 "I find myself running out to meet with clients or attending networking events on a weekly basis," Vinci said.
 "By establishing a routine to dress and look the part, I can easily come and go throughout the day without stressing about getting ready for a last-minute meeting."

-Don't work 24/7
+6. Don't work 24/7.

 Drawing a line of when work begins and ends is crucial.
 If you don't adhere to scheduled work hours, it's easy to log back in and continue working well past your 40 hours.